apache/nuttx/README.txt

   instead if you know what you are doing and want a faster download (No, I can't tell you which packages you should or should not download).

+  NOTE:  It should be possible to use Cygwin or MSYS2 in place of the GNUWin32 tools.
+There are, however, complexities in doing that because those tools depend on the shell environment and use DLLs that are not found (at least not without the correct setup).

   Host Compiler:  I use the MingGW GCC compiler which can be downloaded from http://www.mingw.org/.
 If you are using GNUWin32, then it is recommended the you not install the optional MSYS components as there may be conflicts.

+  Kconfig-frontends:  See the section entitled "NuttX Configuration Tool under DOS" for information about installing the kconfig-frontend tools to run natively under Windows.

   This capability should still be considered a work in progress because: